huggingface/blog/sd_any_pair.md

 The unprecedented success of LLMs has redefined the limits of NLP.
 However, a major challenge in their deployment is optimizing performance to reduce their response time.
 Speculative decoding is a very popular and practical approach for accelerating LLMs achieving considerable speedups.

 The core concept of this method involves using a pair of models, referred to as the target and draft models.
-The draft model is a smaller, more efficient version of the target model, such as using Llama3-8b as the draft model for the larger Llama3-70b target model.
+The draft model is a smaller, more efficient version of the target model, for example using Llama3.1-8b as the draft model for the larger Llama3.1-70b target model.
 Speculative decoding is an iterative process, during each cycle, the draft model generates a sequence of tokens autoregressively, one at a time.
 The target model then verifies these draft tokens in a single forward pass.
 The speedup is achieved by generating multiple tokens in each forward pass of the target model, rather than producing just one token at a time.

+The remarkable speedups offered by speculative decoding come with a significant drawback: the target and draft models must share the same tokenizer, meaning they need to be from the same model family.
+However, many widely-used models lack smaller versions that are both compact and accurate enough to deliver substantial latency reductions.
+Based on our experience, meaningful speedups are typically seen when the size ratio between the target and draft models is at least 50-100.
+For instance, LLaMA 3.1-8B lacks a smaller version, and Gemma 2-9B only has a 2B variant which is still not sufficiently small to achieve significant performance improvements.

+In order to mitigate this painpoint Intel labs together with our friends in Hugging face developed "AG_anyPair".
+"AG_anyPair", which is integrated as part of Hugging face Transformers 4.46.0, enables to select any pair of target and draft models regardless of their tokenizer.
+For

 ## SUBSECTION EXAMPLE